armadaproject/armada/docs/scheduler.md

 the 1st and 2nd job to enter the pending stage and so on.
 Normally, jobs are assigned to clusters in order, i.e., `j_i` is assigned before `j_2` and so on.
 However, if some job cannot be scheduled (e.g., because insufficient resources are available), a lower-priority job may be assigned ahead of a higher-priority job if doing so does not delay assigning the higher-priority job.
 For example, `j_2` may be assigned to a cluster ahead of `j_1`.
 This is an optimisation to improve utilisation and is referred to as backfilling (see, e.g., [this page](http://docs.adaptivecomputing.com/maui/8.2backfill.php) for some background).

-For example, backfilling may be possible if a higher-priority job is waiting for GPU to become available and a lower-priority job only requests CPU and RAM.
+For example, backfilling may be possible if a higher-priority job is waiting for GPU to become available and a lower-priority job requests only CPU and RAM.
 Further, for each submitted job, Armada allows users to optionally specify job lifetime, i.e., an amount of time after which the job may be preempted.
 Such jobs are run opportunistically since they can be preempted if holding up a higher-priority job.
-Note that a lifetime of 0 corresponds to a regular preemtible job.
+Note that a lifetime of 0 corresponds to a what is usually referred to as a preemtible job.

 ## Resource usage and fairness

-The notions of resource usage and fair share are central to the scheduler design and are explained here.
-First, the resource usage of a particular job is a weighted sum of all resources allocated to that job.
+The notions of resource usage, flow, and fair share are central to the scheduler design and are explained here.

+### Resource usage

+The resource usage of a particular job is a weighted sum of all resources requested by that job.
 For example, if some job uses CPU, GPU, and RAM, then the resource usage of that job is

 `CPU + w_GPU * GPU + w_RAM * RAM`,

 where `w_GPU` and `w_RAM` is the cost of `GPU` and `RAM` relative to `1 CPU` core.
-We define such weights for all resources in the cluster (e.g., different types of GPUs).
+We define such weights for all resources in the cluster.
 The resource usage of a particular queue is the sum of all resources requested by jobs in the pending and running stages originating from that queue.

+### Fair share

-Second, each queue has a weight associated with it that determines the size of its fair share.
+Each queue has a weight associated with it that determines the size of its fair share.
 Denote these per-queue weights by

 `w_1, ..., w_N`,